dfa1234/ngx-image-compress/README.md

 the library and import renderer by yourself, or remplace it with another DOM abstraction, using  [RendererFactory2](https://angular.io/api/core/RendererFactory2).

-There are mainly two advantage for using Renderer2 abstraction over direct DOM manipulation, using `ElementRef` or `window.document` directly.
+There are mainly two advantage for using Renderer2 abstraction over direct DOM manipulation (by using `ElementRef` or `window.document` directly).

-* Angular keeps the component & the view in sync using Templates, data binding & change detection.
+* Angular keeps the component and the view in sync using templates, data binding, and change detection.
 All of them are bypassed when we update the DOM Directly.
 * DOM Manipulation works only in a browser.
-You will not able to use the App in other platforms like in a web worker, in server (by using Server-side rendering), in a mobile or desktop app, etc... where there is no browser.
+You will not able to use your app in other platforms like in a web worker, in server (for Server-Side Rendering), in a mobile or a desktop app, etc... where there is no browser.
 * The DOM APIs do not sanitize the data.
-Hence, it is possible to inject a script, thereby, opening our app an easy target for the XSS injection attack.
+Hence, it is possible to inject a script, thereby, opening our app to XSS injection attacks.

 ## Change log